-BGP is the slowest.
+Based on the above assumptions, we apply Equation 1 to assess the performance of all schemes.
+Here we still assume that the average ASPATH length is 3.7.
+We observe that S-BGP is the slowest.
 SAS-V and KC-RSA are a factor of 2.2 faster than S-BGP, while SPV and KC-MT are 12 and 34 fold faster than S-BGP, respectively.
 Compared to SPV, KC-MT is about 3 fold faster.
 In the hybrid deployment, for a router with KC-MT being its primary, even in the worst case that all signatures in ASPATH are of KC-RSA, it is 12.3 fold faster than S-BGP, and still slightly faster than SPV.

-3) Performance under Real Workloads: With the knowledge of individual operation cost for S-BGP, SPV, SAS-V, KC-RSA, and KC-MT, we further evaluate the overall performance of securing UPDATE messages at a BGP router under real workloads.
-Besides normal workloads, we are particularly interested in the scenario of a backbone BGP router experiencing an abnormally high workload due to the outbreak of malicious attacks.
+3) Performance under Real Workloads: With the knowledge of individual operation cost for S-BGP, SPV, SAS-V, KC-RSA, and KC-MT, we further evaluate the overall performance under real workloads.
 One important metric is the delay of handling an UPDATE message at a BGP router, which includes the processing time and the waiting time.
-The delay is crucial to the convergence speed of Inter-domain routing over the Internet.
+The delay is crucial to the convergence speed of inter-domain routing over the Internet.

-The workloads are obtained from UPDATE message traces from routeviews [2], in which the routeviews routers record the outgoing UPDATE messages of the observed ASes they peer with.
-From the knowledge of the workloads and the cryptographic operation cost, we can infer the distribution of delayed outgoing UPDATE messages caused by each BGP protection scheme.
+The workloads are obtained from UPDATE message traces from routeviews [20], in which the routeviews routers record the outgoing UPDATE messages of the observed ASes they peer with.
+From the knowledge of the workloads and the cryptographic operation cost, we can derive the distribution of delayed outgoing UPDATE messages caused by each BGP protection scheme.

-We choose two typical UPDATE message traces to represent normal and pathological workloads, respectively.
+We choose three typical workloads to represent normal, pathological, and heavy workloads, respectively.
 For normal workload, we select the trace of a router (AS 3277) on Jun 1st, 2005.
 This trace represents the average traffic load among most available BGP routers.
 For pathological workload, we choose the trace of a router (AS 7911) on Jan 24th, 2003, when SQL worms were spreading quickly across the Internet.
-The chosen trace has the maximum number of UPDATE messages among
+The chosen trace has the maximum number of UPDATE messages among all observed BGP routers during that period.
+Finally, we select a constantly heavy workload from AS 2914 on Dec 25th, 2008, which has the highest workload in routeviews's database in recent two years.
+The statistics of these three traces are listed in Table IV.
+The distributions of UPDATE requests are extracted from these three traces and shown in Figures 5(a), (b), and (c).
+We have two observations: 1) UPDATE messages are sent in burst even under normal condition, because of the rate limiting mechanism in BGP [2]; and 2) the volume and average rate of heavy workload are significantly higher than those of pathological workload, whereas the pathological workload is more bursty (i.e., its maximum rate is higher).